How to Copy Multiple Files in One Layer Using a Dockerfile

 Quick Reference

-# Multiple specific files
+# Multiple specific files into a directory

 COPY file1.txt file2.txt config.json /app/